 To hold the defendant accountable in a wrongful death action, the plaintiffs (typically the estate of the deceased victim) must bear the same burden of proof that the victim would have faced if the victim had lived.
 So, in the case of negligence, this entails proving that the defendant owed the victim a duty of care, that the defendant breached that duty, that the violation was a direct and proximate cause of the death, and that the death caused the damages sought by the plaintiff.

 Who Can Sue for Wrongful Death?

 A spouse may file a wrongful death lawsuit on behalf of his or her deceased spouse in any state.
 Minors can sue for wrongful death if one of their children is murdered, and parents can sue for wrongful death if one of their children is killed.
-States differ on whether parents of adult children can sue, whether adult children can sue for their parents’ wrongful death, whether grown siblings can sue for wrongful death, and if extended family such as cousins, aunts, uncles, and grandparents can sue.
+States differ on whether parents of adult children can sue, whether adult children can sue for their parents’ wrongful death, whether grown siblings can sue for wrongful death lawyer, and if extended family such as cousins, aunts, uncles, and grandparents can sue.
 The more distant the family relationship, the more difficult it is to obtain a legal remedy through a wrongful death case.

 In some states, the deceased’s romantic partner, as well as anyone who can establish financial dependency on the deceased, can file a wrongful death claim (marriage isn’t required, in other words).